-The Riordan College to Career Program seeks talented undergraduates who have demonstrated academic success and leadership skills and who lack exposure to graduate-level education.
+The Riordan College to Career Program seeks talented undergraduates who have demonstrated academic success and leadership skills, but lack exposure to graduate-level education.
 We encourage you to learn more about the Riordan College to Career Program admissions process through our web resources.

-If you have questions about the application or program that and you cannot find the answers on our FAQ's, please feel free to contact our office by phone at 310-206-3597 or via email at firstname.lastname@example.org.
+If you have questions about the application or program and you cannot find the answers on our FAQ's, please feel free to contact the Assistant Director of Programs, Tandia Elijio by phone at 310-206-3597 or via email at firstname.lastname@example.org.

 APPLICATION INFORMATION AND DEADLINES

-The Riordan Programs at the UCLA Anderson School of Management is currently accepting online applications for the 2013 College to Career program!!!
-The Riordan College to Career Program uses an online application process.
-All applications must be submitted with required documents by May 3, 2013.
-Final decisions will be e-mailed by Friday, May 17, 2013.
+The application for the Riordan Programs 2017 College to Career program is now open.
+The Riordan College to Career Program uses an online application process, and application decisions are made on a rolling basis.
+All applications must be submitted with required documents by March 18, 2017.
+Final Round decisions will be e-mailed by Friday, April 14, 2017.

 Decision E-mailed by

 First Round: January 13, 2017